hmvege/GLAC/README.md

 * The analysis code used for this thesis program can be seen in [LatticeAnalyser](https://github.com/hmvege/LatticeAnalyser).
 * To generate visualizations of the topological charge or energy, we used a program called [LatViz](https://github.com/hmvege/LatViz).
 * A list of the Slurm commands can be found [here](https://slurm.schedmd.com/pdfs/summary.pdf).
 A list of the Torque commands can be found [here](https://gif.biotech.iastate.edu/torque-pbs-job-management-cheat-sheet).
 A Rosetta stone for going between Slurm and Torque can be seen [here](https://slurm.schedmd.com/rosetta.pdf).
+* To read `.json`-files, we make use of the highly recommended json reader provided [here](https://github.com/nlohmann/json).